pine-vm/pine/readme.md

 To see Elm Editor in action, check out the public instance at https://elm-editor.com

-To learn more about how it works, see https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor/readme.md
+To learn more about Elm Editor, see https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor/readme.md